 The final assignment in Holidays & Festivals of the World asks students to invent a new holiday.
 After inventing a holiday and sharing her work with her PenPals, Bella wanted to take the assignment one step further.
 Her global experience inspired her to make her holiday a reality and make her local community a kinder place on February 14th.
 As her PenPal project came to an end, Everybody Matters Day was born.

 Bella asked around her community for advice on how to officially create a holiday.
-She eventually found Mayor May’s email online and decided that contacting him would be the best approach--this would also be Bellas first time using email!
+She eventually found Mayor May’s email online and decided that contacting him would be the best approach - this was Bella's first time using email!

 “I was so scared to send that email.
 I read it like a million times because I’m a perfectionist.
 My classmates were like, ‘What are you doing?’
 I was just so nervous sending it.”